 There are a few crazy auditionees, but they’re not fussed over too much.
 The best is a girl who declares, “I said to them I’d be prepared to have my teeth straightened and breast implants if that’s what it takes.”
 I doubt the show’s budget would have stretched that far, meaning that finding good singers who were pretty and had good personalities was the cheaper option.

 Urlich and Tierney get serious over the stationery

 The 500 auditionees are whittled down to a shortlist of 15.
 First up, they all go out to dinner to check out compatibility.
 Then it’s a proto-bootcamp.
 But rather than the tense, multi-day ordeal of The X Factor bootcamp, this is a workshop in a sunny church hall.
-The girls sing together and individually, are spied on at lunch to see how they get on (Carly freaks everyone out by sharing a friend’s birth story).
-They also do some dancing, but the voice over says this was an idea of the girls, rather than something the producers thought up.
+The girls are given solo and group singing tasks and are spied on at lunch to see how they get on (Carly freaks out everyone by sharing a friend’s birth story).
+They also do some dancing, but the voice over reveals that this was an idea of the girls, rather than an official task.
 That’s right, they’re all making it up as they go along, even the contestants.